nbellias-zz/TimeOutDemo/README.md

 # TimeOutDemo

-This project demonstrates session time-out control, together with idle time-out control.
+This project demonstrates session time-out control, together with idle time-out control, using simple typescript techniques.

 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.